swbehan/ClubSync/README.md

 # ClubSync

 ClubSync replaces the manual Google Forms + spreadsheet workflow that student clubs use to track dues and manage event access.
-Treasurers run semester groups and review dues, admins create events with a required dues tier, and members can only RSVP to events they're eligible for based on their approved tier — eliminating the manual cross-referencing.
+Admins create and run their club, treasurers review dues, and members can only RSVP to events they're eligible for based on their approved dues tier — eliminating the manual cross-referencing.

 ## Authors